What Temperature Is It in Riverdale?

-Riverdale, with high school-meets-noir plotting and retro-plus-iPhones setting, seems to exist within a blip in space and time.
-The characters use slant rhyme versions of brand names — “American Excess” and “Vanity Flair” — namecheck both Trump Capote and Mad Men with ease, and seem to occupy a universe where they are always in school and yet never do their homework or move closer to graduating.
+Riverdale, with its high-school-meets-noir plotting and retro-plus-iPhones setting, seems to exist within a blip in space and time.
+The characters use slant rhyme versions of brand names — “American Excess” and “Vanity Flair” — name-check both Truman Capote and Mad Men with ease, and seem to occupy a universe where they are always in school and yet never do their homework or move closer to graduating.
 In short, Riverdale takes place in the eternal now.
 Things are always happening, but never progressing.

 As a consequence, it’s pretty much impossible to tell what temperature it is in Riverdale.
 The characters dress for spring, summer, fall, and winter all within the space of a single episode, sometimes during the exact same scene.
 Like many CW shows, the series shoots in Vancouver, so the obvious answer is that the British Columbia weather is just totally inconsistent.
 But since we are intrepid Riverdale viewers, we’re going to thoroughly investigate the question using this week’s episode, “House of the Devil,” as an example.
 Oh, and if this all doesn’t break your mind, please remember that it’ll suddenly be December in next week’s Christmas episode.